munificent/craftinginterpreters/book/calls-and-functions.md

 <img src="image/calls-and-functions/window.png" alt="The stack at the two points when second() is called, with a window hovering over each one showing the pair of stack slots used by the function.." />

-The historical name for this recorded location where the function's locals start is a "frame pointer" because it points to the beginning of the function's call frame.
-Sometimes you hear "base pointer", because it points to the base stack slot on top of which all of the function's variables live.
+The historical name for this recorded location where the function's locals start is a **frame pointer** because it points to the beginning of the function's call frame.
+Sometimes you hear **base pointer**, because it points to the base stack slot on top of which all of the function's variables live.

 That's the first piece of data we need to track.
 Every time we call a function,